shecodes-students/kitchen-sessions/README.md

 You've already encountered the directory `etc` in the root of the file system when we talked about `/etc/passwd`

-> In the contect of the file-system `root` means the top-level directory)
+> In the context of the file-system `root` means the top-level directory)

-> `/etc` contains configuration files for various `daemons`.
+`/etc` contains configuration files for various `daemons`.

-First you need to locate the file called `sshd_conf`.
+First you need to find locate the file  `sshd_conf`.
 It is a text file containing the settings of the ssh daemon.
 It is located eihter at `/etc/sshd_conf` or at `/etc/ssh/sshd_conf`, depending on your UNIX distribution.

 Make sure you have the following lines in this file and that they do not start with a hash (#) character.